 - Entrance Fee: $10 per person

 This charming family-owned farm in the West Valley is run by the Tolmachoff family and they have been farming this land since the early 1970s.
 They run a few themed events throughout the year, and every fall they really bring out all the stops for the season!

 The 6-acre corn maze is a different theme every year, and there’s even a tiny corn maze for your little ones.
 Want a little more spooky in your season?
 Try their haunted corn maze, which is especially fun in the dark!

 Tolmachoff Farms produces pumpkins of all shapes and sizes, and you’ll be sure to find the perfect one for your jack-o-lantern.
 You can also interact with friendly farm animals at their petting zoo, let the kids climb free on the hay pyramid, or hitch a ride on the small train.
 If you’re looking for a family-friendly pumpkin patch on the west side of the valley, look no further!

 - Address: 5626 N 75th Ave, Glendale, AZ 85303

 - Hours: Wed-Sun 10 am-11 pm through October

 3. Desert Ridge Pumpkin Patch, Phoenix

-If you’re trying to find a cute place to take seasonal photos with your kids, the Desert Ridge Pumpkin Patch should be on your list!
+If you’re trying to find a cute place to take seasonal photos with your kids, the free Desert Ridge Pumpkin Patch should be on your list!
 They really take the presentation of their pumpkins seriously, and you’ll be sure to walk away with memories, photos, and the perfect orange pumpkin.